Willis0826/docker-base/gomplate-terraform/README.md

 # Usage

-The Dockerfile provide a CI/CD running environment with gomplate and terraform 0.12.18 based on ubuntu:18.04, Follow the step to rebuild.
+The Dockerfile provide a CI/CD running environment with awscli, gomplate and terraform 0.12.18 based on ubuntu:18.04, Follow the step to rebuild.

 1. docker build -t <docker_hub>/gomplate-terraform:<image_tag> .